To book call us on 0800 408 0506

 China's dynamic capital is built on an impressive scale, with its imposing monuments serving as reminders of its imperial past.
 Today's full-day tour takes you around the highlights of the city, starting with Tiananmen Square, where you'll explore the world's largest public square under the watchful eye of Chairman Mao's large, central portrait.
 From here, enter the vast Forbidden Palace and wander its 9,999 rooms and chambers before travelling onward to the tranquil Temple of Heaven.
 Later tonight, experience one of China's top delicacies as you savour a crisp, fragrant Peking duck dinner.

-A visa is required for entry into China.
+China: A visa is required for entry into China.
 We work closely with The Travel Visa Company who will be able to arrange your visa for you on your behalf.
 Please call them on 01270 250 590 and quote 'Mercury Holidays'.
-The cost of the visa is approximately £189.00 when calling the Travel Visa Company, they will advise you of the most up to date fees.
+All applicants who wish to apply for a China Tourist Visa must do so in person at the Chinese Visa Application Centre in London, Manchester, Belfast or Edinburgh where fingerprint information will be collected.
+Fingerprints are not required for children under the age of 14 and adults over the age of 70.
 The visas take around 10 working days to issue and are valid for unlimited trips to China for 2 years from the date of issue.
-Therefore, we recommend that you apply for your visa 8 weeks before travel, however, please be aware that your passport will be required for the application so make sure that you will not need it during this time.
+We therefore recommend that you apply for your visa 8 weeks before travel, however please be aware that your passport will be required for the application so make sure that you will not need it during this time.

 If booking more than 10 weeks before departure a deposit of £250pp will need to be paid at the time of booking with the full amount payable at 10 weeks prior to departure.
 The deposit applies to adults and children.
 If you are within 10 weeks of travel then the full balance of the holiday will be payable.

 Your initial flight is to Kansai International Airport in Osaka is with China Eastern Airlines (MU) via Shanghai.
 Please note your baggage allowance may vary.
-Please refer to the bottom right of your E-ticket receipt for the correct allowance.
+Please refer to the bottom right of your final documents.
 Hand luggage cannot exceed 5kg & 56cm x 36cm x 23cm in size.

 It is your responsibility to check any health and vaccination requirements applicable to your booked arrangements.
 We can only provide general information about this.
 Health and hygiene facilities and disease risks vary from country to country.
 You should take health advice about your own needs as early as possible and in good time before your departure.
 Sources of information include; www.fco.gov.uk, www.travelhealthpro.org.uk, www.hpa.org.uk, your General Practitioner or a specialist clinic.

 This tour is accessible to most people with a good level of fitness and normal mobility.
-It involves climbing steep stairs and getting on and off coaches and boats.
+It involves climbing steep stairs, getting on and off coaches and boats.
 This tour is not suitable for anyone with walking difficulties.

 The minimum number of travellers in your group will be 12 and the maximum will be 40.
 In the unlikely event there are fewer than 12 passengers booked on your tour date, you may be asked to change to a different date.
 A full refund will be made available to you should this alternative not be suitable.

-This is a fully escorted tour meaning that you will be met by a local guide in each of the cities that you visit, ensuring that you have first-hand knowledge at all times.
+Whilst in Japan you will be met by a local guide in each of the cities that you visit, ensuring that you have first-hand knowledge at all times.
+During your transfers, an English-speaking Assistant will be provided.
+During train journeys, a guide/ assistant will not be available.

 The currency in Japan is the Japanese Yen (JPY).
 You can purchase the currency before you travel but you will probably get a better exchange rate if money is exchanged when in Japan.
 You can buy Yen at foreign exchange banks and at the airport.
 Credit, debit and prepaid cards from international brands are accepted at a wide variety of places in the major cities within Japan.
 Outside of these, cards may not be widely accepted, although you will be able to withdraw cash in the local currency across the country at ATMs at 7 Eleven shops.
 The currency in China is the Renminbi, known as RMB or CNY.
 It is often referred to as the yuan.
 We recommend that you exchange your currency before you leave the UK.
 US Dollars are widely accepted in China should you wish to keep an alternative currency on you.